hashicorp/terraform-provider-tfe/website/docs/r/organization_module_sharing.html.markdown

 # tfe_organization_module_sharing

 Manage module sharing for an organization.
+This resource requires the use of an admin token and is for Terraform Enterprise only.

 -> **NOTE:** `tfe_organization_module_sharing` is deprecated in favor of using `tfe_admin_organization_settings` which also allows the management of the global module sharing setting.
 They attempt to manage the same resource and are mutually exclusive.